zhu00121/Anonymized-speech-diagnostics/README.md

 # Contact

-The repo is merged from multiple separate repos, hence might face some minor issues.
+The repo is merged from multiple separate repos, hence minor issues may be seen if any steps were set up incorrectly.
 If you have questions on data acquisition, pipeline set-up, or model details, please contact me by Yi.Zhu@inrs.ca.